 As soon as you receive a case, read the fle thoroughly and review the Amicus File Summary.

-The File Summary (located on Side I of the case file and in Amicus) should serve as a guide on how to proceed, but you should not rely on it as an infallible course of action.
-It is possible that the File Summary may omit pertinent information missing.
-Take a fresh approach at the case and determine what the next action should be, consult your supervisor and proceed accordingly.
+The Transition Memo (located on Side I of the case file) and the File Summary in Amicus should serve as a guide on how to proceed, but you should not rely on it as an infallible course of action.
+It is possible that either or both may omit pertinent information.
+Take a fresh approach and determine what the next action should be, consult your supervisor and proceed accordingly.
 The semester moves quickly, so if you are able to get started early, you will have a better opportunity to resolve some of your cases or bring them near resolution before semester's end.

 In cases in which a statutory notice (30-day, 90-day, or Determination Letter) was received, calculate the date by which a response must be made unless such date is already indicated on the letter itself.
-If a petition is required, see either your supervisor or a second semester student immediately to get started on it.
+If a petition is required, refer to the Clinic website and then consult with your supervisor immediately.
 Petitions may be somewhat complicated, and you might require assistance.
-All petitions must be submitted to Professor Blasi for review and the must be signed by Professor Blasi and Mr. Timm.
+All petitions must be submitted to Professor Blasi for review and the must be signed by Professor Blasi and Professor Timm.

 If the case file contains a Notice of Lien or a Notice of Intent to Levy, consider filing an immediate appeal within the statutory 30-day period.
 If that period has expired and no stay (suspension of collection activity) has been obtained, contact the IRS to obtain a stay on the account.
 This will give you some time to gather information from the client and determine the proper course of action.
 An extension of the 30-day period may not be branted by the IRS.